-If you want to make the most of your weight loss journey with the ESG
+If you want to make the most of your weight loss journey with the gastric sleeve

 , follow our top thirteen weight loss tips.
-It's not just enough to have an ESG and expect to see results without changing your lifestyle.
+It's not just enough to have a gastric sleeve and expect to see results without changing your lifestyle.
 We've got thirteen success rules that, when used, have the results our patients are looking for.

 13 success rules for weight loss results 1.
 Eat three small meals a day:

 aim for three small meals each day, but if you aren't hungry, then don't eat.
 Even if this means leaving food on your plate, every calorie you have that isn't required, will help you meet your weight loss goal.
 Don't starve yourself and eat a large meal in the evening